inkVerb/VIP/501/Lesson-10.md

 localhost/web/medium.html
 ```

-1. Click each "add ..." button, probably each on a new line
+1. Click each "add ..." button, probably each on a new line; if they don't appear, try reloading the webpage
 2. Try to delete media items
 3. Note it is difficult to delete the audio entry